Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model

+The flow arises from the path traced by the random variables $\textbf{z}_{i} = f_{i}(\textbf{z}_{i-1})$.
+A normalizing flow is defined as the full chain of transformations configured by the successive distributions $\pi_{i}$.

-In our research, we focus on the advantages of a normalizing flow, which are model flexibility and generation speed, even though it also has drawbacks.
-A Real-valued Non-Volume Preserving algorithm (RealNVP) makes use of a normalizing flow which is implemented with an invertible bijective transformation function.
-Each bijection called an affine coupling layer, which is $f: \textbf{x} \mapsto \textbf{y}$, decomposes an input dimension into two sections.
-The intrinsic transformation property using the affine coupling layer causes the input dimension to be unchanged with the alternate modification of the two split input sections in each coupling layer.
-Based on this property, the inverse operation is attained without difficulty.
-In addition, the inverse operation easily computes its Jacobian determinant since its Jacobian is a lower triangular matrix.
-RealNVP uses a multi-scale architecture as well as a batch normalization for better performance.
-To support a local correlation structure of an image, there are two masked convolution methods: the spatial checkerboard pattern mask and channel-wise mask \cite{28}.
-Non-linear Independent Components Estimation (NICE) which is a previous model of RealNVP uses an additive coupling layer which does not use the scale term of an affine coupling layer \cite{29}.
-Generative flow with 1$\times$1 convolutions (Glow) is a method to simplify the architecture regarding a reverse operation of channel ordering of NICE and RealNVP \cite{30}.
+In our research, we focus on the advantages of normalizing flows, particularly their model flexibility and generation speed, despite their inherent drawbacks.
+The Real-valued Non-Volume Preserving algorithm (RealNVP) leverages normalizing flows, implemented using an invertible bijective transformation function.
+Each bijection, referred to as an affine coupling layer and denoted as $f: \textbf{x} \mapsto \textbf{y}$, decomposes the input dimension into two sections.
+The intrinsic transformation property of the affine coupling layer ensures that the input dimension remains unchanged, while alternately modifying the two split input sections in each coupling layer.
+This property enables straightforward inverse operations.
+Additionally, the Jacobian determinant is easily computed because the Jacobian matrix is lower triangular.

+RealNVP employs a multi-scale architecture and batch normalization to enhance performance.
+To capture the local correlation structure of images, it utilizes two masked convolution methods: the spatial checkerboard pattern mask and the channel-wise mask \cite{28}.
+Non-linear Independent Components Estimation (NICE), a predecessor to RealNVP, uses an additive coupling layer that omits the scale term present in the affine coupling layer \cite{29}.
+Generative Flow with 1$\times$1 convolutions simplifies the architecture by addressing the reverse operation of channel ordering in NICE and RealNVP \cite{30}.